dboyliao/Talks_MLDM/README.md

 ## Projects Description

-- `OpenCVDemo`: it is a demo project how to use opencv on iOS.
+- `OpenCVDemo`: It is a demo project how to use opencv on iOS.
 This talk aims to promote the idea about `Edge Computing`.
 In my use case, you can do machine learning on mobile device with the help of `OpenCV`.
 In this demo project, I implement a simple neural network which can be used to solve classification problem.

+- `Python_Metaclass_In_Practice`: In this talk, I try to demo how metaclass can be used to reduce repetitive code in your project and hence make your code not only looks better but also improve its readibility.